-- 1. Child's date of birth. - 2.
-Date and times of treatment. - 3.
-Height and weight values. - 4.
-ICD-9 codes selected to identify obesity, abnormal weight gain, or the presence of comorbid conditions. - 5.
-Problem lists (for identification of comorbid conditions). - 6.
-BMI percentile or score. - 7.
-Weight classification based on BMI percentile or score. - 8.
-Choice of CPT, HCPCS, or ICD-9-CM diagnosis codes to identify outpatient care visits.
+1. Child's date of birth.

+- 2. Date and time of treatment.

+- 3. Height and weight.

+- 4. BMI percentile or score.

+- 5. Weight classification based on BMI percentile or score.

 11.F.
 Health IT Other Functions

 If the measure is implemented in an EHR or other health IT system, how might implementation of other health IT functions (e.g., computerized decision support systems in an EHR) enhance performance characteristics on the measure?